vieteio/articles/Viete for deep learning.md

-# Viete for deep learning
+# Composable optimizations for LLMs

 ## 1. Abstract

 Category theory offers a visual mathematical language for describing arbitrary structures, providing better capabilities for describing project structure and code than industrial languages ​​and development environments.
 Viete addresses	the problem of adapting category theory and, through a series of examples, reveals the capabilities of language in application to various tasks.
 This article proposes a categorical DL Ops solution for implementing optimizations in decoder-only LLM models.

 ## 2. Introduction